When does UMPD respond to events off campus?

 How does this engagement align with our broad commitments to equity and, in particular, with regard to policing?

-This question is a foundational part of our broader work with Dr. Cedric Alexander to reimagine the ways that the University and UMPD specifically can establish processes that build trust between UMPD officers and the communities they serve.
+This question is a foundational part of MSafe and our work with Dr. Cedric Alexander to reimagine the ways that the University and UMPD specifically can establish processes that build trust between UMPD officers and the communities they serve.
 As Dr. Alexander's report highlights, this requires examining how UMPD presents itself and engages with our community.
 UMPD is open to hearing and responding to the community's challenges.
 We are also open to transparency with and for the community around the rationale for when UMPD engages.
 This transparency is required for trust to grow.

-As a small department, serving our community in the midst of a large metropolitan area, the UMPD must find ways to benefit from collaborative agencies when additional assistance is needed.
-Preparedness means to be ready for large-scale events and emergencies.
+As a small department, serving our community in the midst of a large metropolitan area, UMPD must find ways to benefit from collaborative agencies when additional assistance is needed.
+Preparedness means being ready for large-scale events and emergencies.
 That preparedness includes providing space for peaceful protests and preventing those events from unsafely escalating beyond what is lawful.
 It means being prepared for an active shooter situation and the community lock-down that results.
 It means being ready for natural disasters or environmental catastrophes.
 Like other small police departments, UMPD must count on the help of other well-trained officers from other departments around the region.
 If we expect others to come to our aid when we are in need, we must reciprocate—but we respond primarily in a support role.

 Can we rethink how and when we engage in mutual aid with other agencies?